roshni714/ru_regression/README.md

 mkdir results
 ```

+The MIMIC-III dataset can be obtained upon request [here](https://physionet.org/content/mimiciii/1.4/).

 To reproduce figures from paper, run the following command to launch all experiments.
 After experiments are complete, run the associated notebook.
 ```
 chmod +x run_scripts.sh